Hugo vs. Gatsby

 Since we are talking from a developer perspective and both of these tools leverage the power of the build system to create static sites, the build time speed is a good metric that can be part of your decision.

 In this race, Hugo is a clear winner without a doubt.
 Hugo was built to deliver “blistering speed,” and only takes around 1ms per page.
+And one of the biggest benefits of Hugo SSG is the lightning fast build time.
 Gatsby, on the other hand, takes a considerable amount of time in comparison.

 Gatsby does offer incremental builds inside their cloud service that aim to provide better build times, but at the same time can lead to vendor lock-in.